 A formal request for the use of university facilities or grounds must be submitted to 150 Student Union.
-This request must be received in 150 Student Union fourteen (14) working days prior to the proposed event, unless a contract is involved, or alcohol service is requested, in which case 60 days notice is required.
+This request must be received fourteen (14) working days prior to the proposed event, unless a contract is involved, or alcohol service is requested, in which case 60 days notice is required.

 Student organizations sponsoring events requiring contracts must submit their reservation requests at least four weeks in advance of the proposed event.
 A written confirmation of the space request should be in the possession of the requestor before commitment to contractual obligations.

-All events held on campus must be scheduled in locations that are accessible to the disabled, or specific provisions must be made by the sponsor(s) to make the event accessible to the disabled.
+All events held on campus must be scheduled in locations that are accessible, or specific provisions must be made by the sponsor(s) to make the event accessible.

-It is the responsibility of the sponsoring organization to actively enforce room capacities and to comply with safety codes and procedures as required by the University’s Office of Occupational and Environmental Safety Services.
+It is the responsibility of the sponsoring organization to actively enforce room capacities and to comply with safety codes and procedures as required by the University’s Environment, Health, and Safety department.
 If the capacity of a facility is exceeded or if other safety regulations are not enforced, the sponsor(s) may be prohibited from further utilization of University facilities or grounds.

-An organization wishing to cancel a confirmed space reservation must notify Campus Life no later than two business days prior to the scheduled event.
-Student clubs and organizations who fail to cancel their reservation or do not do so on time will be billed a cancellation fee of $30 per space and any applicable charges.
+An organization wishing to cancel a confirmed space reservation must notify Student Unions no later than two business days prior to the scheduled event.
 University or non-University groups will be charged the cost of the room/rooms reserved.
 Groups who are continuous “no shows” will have their reservation privileges reviewed.